hoshangwardak/RestAssured_Project/src/test/java/day3/README.md

   to be passed such as "Integer.class" It means that this is a type I am storing.

 - We can assert the size of list with assertThat(allIds, hassize(171))

+- POST request needs the following body, data format

+- What is the difference between content-Type header or Accept header Content-Type header in the request is you are telling the server what are you sending Accept header is you are telling the server this is format I want, or I'll accept

+- 201 means no content ==> Successful

+- Adding a huge payload through external file type Right click on your project root level and create a file and save it as .json

+- Serialization: means turning Java Object into Json or text
+- De-serialization: means turning Json or text to Java object
+- This is possible with the help of Jackson Databind dependency
+- All you have to do is to add it into your pom.xml file

+- POJO: Plain Old Java Object